 There are tools to help.
 Microplastic filters, like the Guppyfriend Washing Bag, PlanetCare filter, or Lint LUV-R, are designed to catch these fibers before they leave your machine.
 They’re a simple way to keep your laundry routine cleaner for the planet, without changing how you wash your clothes.

-A few extra tips to maximize your water (and energy) savings:
+Maximize your water (and energy) savings:

 Related Article: Eco-Friendly Laundry Detergent: Cut the Chemicals and Microplastics from Your Wash